 innerHTMLwill give you back the text, with any nested HTML elements printed out as well

 textContentwill give you back an exact copy of JUST THE TEXT, leaving any spacing or formatting as is.

 h1tag and change the header to “A Stellar Record of My Performance”.

-- Change all of the elements with a class of
+Change Name.
+Find all of the elements with a class of

 - Can you create a function that takes an HTML element as an argument and capitalizes its contents?